m00racle/AnimationTransition/README.md

 Yes, the final extended custom transition is not exactly like the one in the course video, more like the original animation should run but we learn more about custom visibility animations.
 7. There are some optimization for [Activity and Fragment Transition](https://github.com/mooracle/AnimationTransition/commit/574d79e4188e9a3eba0987a609649fecb920ebf3) which change the bundling of the option object inside the start activity rather than in separate instruction code.
 8. There also some optimization for [Four Type Transition](https://github.com/mooracle/AnimationTransition/commit/ef1890866045c6e2b84ba2234de190691057f4fd) which add one more transition which is return transition.

+There is still one more thing to fix that is the xml transition which documentation can be found [here](https://docs.google.com/document/d/16d5h4MTKKhYKzeFlnYeTuba7MuR7mOipVhwBgLFxi-0/edit#bookmark=id.32o6wp1f6727) through there we can access the course video and also [check the branch](https://github.com/mooracle/AnimationTransition/tree/backward_xml_compat), which is still active in GitHub.